 These lizards have about 60 serrated teeth that frequently fall out and are replaced.
 They also have a long, yellow, forked tongue.
-Komodo dragon skin is armored with scales across most of the body except some areas on the head.
+Komodo dragon skin is armored with scales across most of the body except for some areas on the head.
 Their tail is about as long as their body and is very muscular.

 How big are other monitor lizards?

 Other members of the monitor lizard family are large relative to other lizards, but not in comparison to the Komodo dragon.
 The family of monitor lizards includes the top 7 largest lizard species in the world!
 There are 80 official species of monitor lizards ranging from 7.9 inches long to over 10 feet long.
-One of the smallest species of monitor lizard is the Kings’ Dwarf.
+One of the smallest species of monitor lizards is the Kings’ Dwarf.
 Including the tail, an adult of this species can grow to 16 inches in length.
 The Nile monitor is the longest lizard in Africa growing between 3 feet 11 inches and 7 feet 3 inches!
-The Malayan monitor, or Asian water monitor, is the second largest lizard in the world reaching an incredible length of 9 feet 10 inches and a maximum weight of 110 pounds!
+The Malayan monitor, or Asian water monitor, is the second largest lizard in the world, reaching an incredible length of 9 feet 10 inches and a maximum weight of 110 pounds!

 What is unique about Komodo dragon biology?